Azure AI Search MCP connector for Copilot Studio agents

 → Returns: matching documents with highlights and scores

-The planner discovers the right operation first, then executes it with the correct endpoint and parameters.
+The orchestrator discovers the right operation first, then executes it with the correct endpoint and parameters.
 No upfront schema loading required.

 Operations (37)